-- 12.36.
-Sea freight exports are estimated by multiplying the merged CBP and IHS Markit data on export tonnages carried by U.S.-operated vessels for each type of service (liner, tanker, and tramp) by the corresponding per-ton freight rates.
-Freight rates for liner services are derived from data reported on the BE-30 survey.
-Freight rates for tanker and tramp services are based on global rate indexes covering the tanker and dry bulk shipping market provided by the Baltic Exchange.
-Sea freight exports also include receipts of U.S.-operated vessels from foreign residents for carrying goods between foreign ports and for operating leases of transportation equipment with crew for limited periods of time (such as a single voyage) for the carriage of freight and passengers.
-These receipts are reported on the BE-30 survey. - 2.37.
-Sea freight imports are estimated by summing the merged CBP and IHS Markit data on import freight charges, which include insurance, received by foreign-operated vessels.
-An estimate of insurance payments is removed from these data because such payments are covered by BEA's source data for insurance services.
+- 12.38.
+Sea freight imports are estimated by summing the merged CBP and IHS Markit data on import freight charges, which include insurance, received by foreign-operated vessels arriving at a U.S. port.
+As with sea freight exports, an estimate of insurance charges is removed from these data.
 Sea freight imports also include payments of U.S.-operated vessels to foreign residents for operating leases of transportation equipment with crew for limited periods of time (such as a single voyage) for the carriage of freight and passengers.
-These payments are reported on the BE-30 survey. - 12.38.
+These payments are reported on the BE-30 survey. - 12.39.
 Sea port.
 Sea port services statistics are based on BEA's Annual Survey of Foreign Ocean Carriers' Expenses in the United States (BE-29), the BE-30 survey, CBP data on ocean vessels and U.S. waterborne exports and imports, and IHS Markit data on ocean vessels.
 The BE-29 survey covers the expenses incurred by foreign ocean carriers in U.S. ports.
 These carriers include foreign affiliates of U.S. companies that operate vessels for their own accounts.
 The BE-30 survey covers the expenses incurred by U.S. ocean carriers in foreign ports.
-BEA merges the CBP and IHS Markit data to provide U.S. export and import tonnage by residency of the vessel operator and by type of service (liner, tanker, and tramp) transported to and from the United States, including transport on the Great Lakes. - 12.39.
+BEA merges the CBP and IHS Markit data to provide U.S. export and import tonnage by residency of the vessel operator and by type of service (liner, tanker, and tramp) transported to and from the United States, including transport on the Great Lakes. - 12.40.
 Sea port exports are estimated by multiplying the merged CBP and IHS Markit data on export and import tonnages carried by foreign-operated vessels for each type of service by the corresponding per-ton port expense rates derived from the BE-29 survey.
 Sea port imports are estimated by multiplying the merged CBP and IHS Markit data on export and import tonnages carried by U.S.-operated vessels for each type of service by the corresponding per-ton port expense rates derived from the BE-30 survey.